Apples and Art Studio Tour, 2017

-My goal is to create unique and beautiful pottery which people can enjoy using every day or use to decorate their living spaces.
+My goal is to create unique and beautiful pottery which people can enjoy using every day or can use to decorate their living spaces.

 I find making original pots to be a never-ending challenge.
 I search various cultures and styles for inspiration, and this is seen in the large variety of styles shown in my work.

 I am always working to improve my pottery and decoration skills and each small step forward is personally satisfying.

 My earliest experience in creating pottery was in South Australia where I was born and raised.
 As a young person, I took an evening course in pottery at the Mount Gambier Adult Education Center and from this experience I learned that I really enjoyed working with clay.
 I resolved that one day I would master the art of pottery.